hashicorp/packer/website/source/docs/builders/virtualbox-ovf.html.md

     the builder.
 By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

+-   `post_shutdown_delay` (string) - The amount of time to wait after shutting down the virtual machine.
+If you get the error `Error removing floppy controller`, you might need to set this to `5m` or so.
+By default, the delay is `0s`, or disabled.

 -   `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
 By default this is an empty string, which tells Packer to just forcefully shut down the machine unless a